rclancyc/rclancyc.github.io/index.md

 - I presented our recent work on uncertain regression problems at SIAM OPT, Spokane, WA (remote).
 Slides can be found [here](/assets/documents/siam_opt21.pdf).

 ### May 2021
-- For the summer, I will be splitting my time between [Argonne National Laboratory](https://www.anl.gov/) as a Givens Associate and [Los Alamos National Laboratory](https://www.lanl.gov).
+- For the summer, I will be splitting time between [Argonne National Laboratory](https://www.anl.gov/) as a Givens Associate and [Los Alamos National Laboratory](https://www.lanl.gov).
 A central focus of my work will be on efficient computation using mixed precision floating point arithmetic and its limitations in scientific computing.

 ### April 2021
 - I successfully passed my comprehensive exams!
 Thank you to my committee, Stephen Becker, Svenja Knappe, Jem Corcoran, Emiliano Dall'Anese , and Will Kleiber.